rawitat/gtypist_lessons/programming_quotes.typ

 I:[25] Paul Graham
-S:A really good language should be both clean and dirty: cleanly designed, with :a small core of well understood and highly orthogonal operators, but dirty in :the sense that it lets hacker have their way with it.
+S:A really good language should be both clean and dirty: cleanly designed, with :a small core of well understood and highly orthogonal operators, but dirty in :the sense that it lets hackers have their way with it.
  :
  :A real hacker's language will always have a slightly raffish character.